 Teaching staff are trained and qualified to teach all primary year groups (although some may have a specialism or a preference for a particular phase group).
-Teachers are also fully qualified to teach all curriculum subjects including PE, music and art.
+Teachers are also fully qualified to teach all curriculum subjects.
 Some members of the teaching staff will have responsibility for overseeing an area of the curriculum.
-The Governing Body links with curriculum leaders to gain an overview of this work.
+The Governing Body links with these curriculum leaders to gain an overview of their work.
 Class teachers and teaching assistants may change the year groups they teach in from one year to the next depending on school needs, individual preferences and development needs.
-There is a photo board with staff and governor names and roles outside the main school office.
-In all cases of absence the school does its upmost to arrange cover that ensures learning continuity.
+In all cases of staff absence, the school does its utmost to arrange cover that ensures learning continuity.
 If your child's class teacher is off on long term leave you will receive written communication of this.